How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 Rocket Russian

-Rocket Russian is the most comprehensive app on this list because it covers all the essential language learning skills, such as vocabulary, grammar, speaking, and listening.
+Rocket Russian is the most comprehensive app on this list because it covers all the essential language-learning skills, such as vocabulary, grammar, speaking, and listening.
 In every lesson, you’ll hear a conversation between two native Russian speakers.
-Then, it’s be broken down to teach important language and grammar topics.
+Then, it’s broken down to teach important language and grammar topics.
+I thought it was effective because I was speaking after the first lesson!
 You can try Rocket Russian free for 7 days, or read more about it in this Rocket Russian review.

 Mondly

-Mondly is the best app for beginners.
+Mondly is the best app for Russian beginners.
 It teaches the basics of Russian grammar and vocabulary through a series of short and interactive lessons.
-It gives you the flexibility to study the topics that interest you and also has unique features that track your learning progress.
+It gives you the option to follow a set learning path or study the topics that interest you and also has unique features that track your learning progress.
+I liked the flexibility of being able to study the topics that interested me.
 You can try Mondly for free for 7 days, or read more about it in our Mondly review.

 Babbel